Kong/kubernetes-ingress-controller/docs/README.md

 The Kong Ingress Controller is designed to scale with your traffic and infrastructure.
-Please refer to [this document](concepts/ha-and-scaling.md) to understand failures scenarios, recovery methods, as well scaling considerations.
+Please refer to [this document](concepts/ha-and-scaling.md) to understand failures scenarios, recovery methods, as well as scaling considerations.

 ### Security

-Please refere to [this document](concepts/security.md) to understand the default security settings and how to further secure the Ingress Controller.
+Please refer to [this document](concepts/security.md) to understand the default security settings and how to further secure the Ingress Controller.

 ## Guides and Tutorials